rustviz/rustviz/README.md

 RustViz is a project of the [Future of Programming Lab](http://fplab.mplse.org/) at the University of Michigan.

-*For people who wants to contribute this project, refer to readme in /src*
+*For people who wants to contribute this project, refer to README in /src*

 ## What does it look like?